-8.2 Co-ordination in Cross-border Cases
+8.2 Co-ordination in Cross-Border Cases

 One of the policies underlying Chapter 15 is to encourage co-operation between US courts and their non-US counterparts.
-To effectuate this policy, and to facilitate co-ordination and communication between courts, US courts have employed a number of procedures with varying degrees of formality in Chapter 15, Chapter 11 and other cases.
+To effectuate this policy, and to facilitate co-ordination and communication between courts, US courts have employed a number of procedures with varying degrees of formality.
 A bankruptcy court may appoint a person or entity to act at the direction of the court, or may enter into a cross-border protocol or cross-border agreement with a non-US court.
 Protocols and agreements clarify and allocate the responsibilities of the relevant US and foreign courts over certain issues, and establish methods by which the courts will communicate.
 Less formal arrangements include communication of information and developments by methods considered appropriate by the bankruptcy court, including statements made on the record at the relevant proceedings by the parties in interest.